 Tools for Data Processing

-Google Sheets is a great way to work with certain types of data, especially medium-sized data structured in rows and columns.
+The free cloud-based tool Google Sheets is a great way to work with certain types of data, especially medium-sized data structured in rows and columns.
 My first real relationship with spreadsheets started here, and its interface made me feel safe(r than other spreadsheet tools).
 I also realised I could find the answers to most of my Google Spreadsheet related questions online.

 The first time I used Google’s spreadsheets was for personal budgets and other types of simple calculations.
-But I like tracking stuff, so most of my courses at Uni had a spreadsheet with all the tasks and deadlines and suggested readings, and I kept track of my progress using colours and conditional formatting.
+However, I like tracking stuff, so most of my courses at Uni had a spreadsheet with all the tasks and deadlines and suggested readings, and I kept track of my progress using colours and conditional formatting.
 I used it more to create well-structured files than to process data or calculate anything.
 I later started to do “Content Calendars” for clients in Google Spreadsheets, since it was easy to get an overview.

 My introduction to using Google Sheets

-But my first real use of Google Sheets for work was to create monthly performance reports.
+My first real use of Google Sheets for work was to create monthly performance reports.
 I exported standard data files from Facebook, Twitter, Pinterest and the other sources I needed.
 In my Spreadsheet I had one “master sheet” calculating all my KPIs, referring to data from sheets named per data source.
 When I wanted to update my KPIs, I just overwrote the data in my import sheets, and all calculations in my master sheet refreshed automatically – as long as all the columns in my export were in the same place, but usually, they were.

 I later started to write Google Script to make more automatic data imports, not having to download and upload files.
 Using scripts to get access to data from an API makes it possible to have automatically updated data in your sheets.
 This method makes it possible to use Google Sheets as a simple dashboard solution if you need to.
 I also use tools like Supermetrics to automatically import data from different APIs through a Google Sheets plugin (more on that further down).